broulston/TDSS-RQS-ViP/README.txt

 No. in dm_2+dm_1 rband DR7-12Q:    61107   4176
 No. in dm_2 gband SDSS4(appended): 38394 (37988)
 No. in dm_2 rband SDSS4(appended): 39709 (1486)

+UPDATE May 21 2019:
+Not enough space on GitHub to write all the above light curves, so will only write out those that ended up getting observed by TDSS (see RQS_July2018)
+Now:
+No. lightcurves in gband/ folder 14109
+No. lightcurves in rband/ folder 14109

+FOR NON-VARIABILITY SELECTED TARGETS:
+We use magnitude limit instead.
+These targets are listed in NGCmagselect_noLC.txt.
+CLM 2019